ajaypatidar7722/nestjs-assignment/README.md

 ## Things to improve but not part of this submission

-Due to shortage of time this submission does not include the followings:
+I wanted to include some more features but due to shortage of time this submission does not include the followings:

 - **id -> uuid:** Serial ID for records are easily predictable and should be replaced by uuid.
 - **No migrations:** Database is initialized using init scripts supported by docker.
 There is not a solution to handle upcoming migration